Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Abstract

 \section{Abstract}

-The widespread adoption of Vision-Language Models (VLMs) across fields has amplified concerns about model interpretability.
-Distressingly, these models are often treated as black-boxes, with limited or non-existent investigation of their decision making process.
-Despite numerous post- and ante-hoc interepretability methods, systematic and objective evaluation of the learned representations remains limited, particularly for sparsity-aware methods that are increasingly considered to ``induce interpretability''.
-In this work, we focus on Concept Bottleneck Models and investigate how different modeling decisions affect the emerging representations.
-We introduce the notion of \textit{clarity}, a measure, capturing the interplay between the downstream performance and the sparsity and precision of the concept representation, while proposing an interpretability assessment framework using datasets with ground truth concept annotations.
-We consider both VLM- and attribute predictor-based CBMs, and three different sparsity-inducing strategies: per example $\ell_1, \ell_0$ and Bernoulli-based formulations.
-Our experiments reveal a critical trade-off between flexibility and interpretability, under which a given method can exhibit markedly different behaviors even at comparable performance levels.
-The code will be made publicly available upon publication.
+The widespread adoption of deep learning models in computer vision has intensified concerns about interpretability.
+Despite strong performance, these models are often treated as black boxes, with limited systematic investigation of their decision-making processes.
+While many interpretability methods exist, objective evaluation of learned representations remains limited, particularly for approaches that rely on sparsity to ``induce'' interpretability.
+In this work, we investigate how modeling choices in Concept Bottleneck Models (CBMs) affect the semantic alignment of concept representations.
+We introduce \emph{Clarity}, a novel metric that captures the interplay between downstream performance and the sparsity and precision of concept activations.
+Using an interpretability assessment framework grounded in datasets with ground-truth concept annotations, we evaluate both VLM- and attribute predictor-based CBMs across three amortized sparsity-inducing strategies ($\ell_1$, $\ell_0$, and Bernoulli-based), alongside several widely used sparsity-aware CBM methods from the literature.
+Our experiments reveal a critical \emph{flexibility-interpretability trade-off}: a model's capacity to optimize task performance by deviating from semantic alignment.
+We demonstrate that under this trade-off, different methods exhibit markedly different behaviors even at comparable performance levels.
+Finally, we validate our framework through a principled human study, which confirms that \emph{Clarity} aligns significantly more closely with human trust than standard evaluation metrics.